 When you make a donation, register for an event or make inquiries about our activities, we may collect your personal information including your donation history, areas of interest to you and payment information including your credit card details.

 We collect this information to send you receipts as well as surveys, newsletters and information about research, education and fundraising events and activities.
 We may use your personal information to contact you to seek financial support for other activities we undertake in promoting the work we do (or Uniting may do so).
-Typically, Uniting may send you appeal letters a year as well as issues of our newsletter.
+Typically, Uniting may send you appeal letters throughout the year as well as issues of our newsletter.
 You may choose what you receive at any time.
 If you do not wish us to use personal information to send you this information please contact us by using our contact details below.

 We may collect personal information when canvassing recruitment of staff or volunteers.
 Generally speaking, we collect personal information that you supply to us as part of this process for the purpose of assessing your application.
 We will collect information about you from third parties, such as your referees, as part of your assessment of your suitability for a position.
-In providing contact details for your referees, you are considered to have given your collect tour collecting personal information from your referees that may assist us with assessing your application.
+In providing contact details for your referees, you are considered to have given your consent to our collecting personal information from your referees that may assist us with assessing your application.
 Similarly, we may confirm details about your past positions with previously employers (eg to confirm your duration of employment).
 We may also collect health information directly related to your ability to perform the inherent requirements of the position, with your consent.

 If we are considering offering you a position, Uniting may collect additional personal information about you such as your date of birth, tax file number, emergency contact details, ABN (if relevant), bank account and superannuation information, visa, passport and licence details (if relevant) and details relating to your police check.